brunohmferreira/PreVersionNumberDefinitionAndValidation/README.md

 ### Use the extension

 Once installed, you need to do the following steps to run the extension:
-- Create a variable called _Decorator.VersionNumberDefinitionAndValidation.Enabled_ and set it to _true_.
+- Create a variable called "Decorator.VersionNumberDefinitionAndValidation.Enabled" and set it to _true_.
+- Configure pipeline to not run shallow fetch at checkout.
+- Optional: create a variable "Version_Number_Format" to define the version number format.
+Default: "{0:d2}.{1:d3}.{2:d3}.{3}".